The Last Spritz

 Guerlain

-A grapefruit sliced open at full tilt — sharp, bracing, and gloriously divisive.
+A grapefruit sliced open at full tilt — sharp, bracing, gloriously divisive.

 Aqua Allegoria Pamplelune